Columbia Park: Circus and Development (1909-1913)

 Overflow crowds exceeding 20,000 for big games, demand for seating in the windows and on rooftops of buildings facing the park, and the 1905 World Series showed the ballpark inadequate for the demand of Athletics fans.
 The Athletics' board of directors empowered president Ben Shibe as early as 1906 to pursue the acquisition of land and construction of a new ballpark ahead of the maturation of the team's lease on Columbia Park.
 Shibe Park would open in 1909 with seating for 23,000 with standing room increasing its capacity.

 The final game played at Columbia Park took place on October 3, 1908; the visiting Boston Americans defeated the Athletics 5–0 in the second game of a doubleheader.
 1,282 fans turned out for the final game.
 The sod from Columbia Park was transplanted to Shibe Park after the 1908 season.

 Beginning in 1909, promoter and manager M.W.
 Taylor presented the Philadelphia Hippodrome at the site with vaudeville, animal, and circus performances.
 Strong interest led to the addition of private boxes that could be reserved in advance, and daily performances were begun in July 1909.
 The season ran May 31, 1909 to September 11, 1909 and it was estimated that 1 million patrons saw the performances.

 The 1910 Philadelphia Hippodrome season opened on May 16, 1910 and featured a high diver, acrobats, jugglers, wild west rough roughers, and musicians with performances every Saturday.
 Capacity was advertised as 10,000, admission was 10 cents, and reserved seating 20 cents.

 The site was referred to as the "circus grounds" in a 1911 article.
 In September 1911, California Frank's All-Star Wild West show appeared at 29th and Columbia; admission was 25 cents.

-On April 9, 1913, George A. Nahm purchased the former Columbia Park site from the Luther Martin Estate for $130,000.
+On April 9, 1913, George A. Nahm purchased the former Columbia Park site from the Luther Martin Estate for $130,000, equal to $ today.
 It was reported that streets would be cut through the block and developed for residential housing.
 Turner Street and Nicholas Street were built between Thirtieth and Twenty-ninth Streets north of Oxford Street and south of Columbia Avenue.

 Columbia Avenue was renamed Cecil B. Moore Avenue in 1987 to honor the former president of the Philadelphia NAACP chapter and Philadelphia City Council member.
 There are no markers at the site recalling the ballpark's location.